Skip to main content

 • Season with salt at every stage of the cooking process.

-Can I make aloo dum vegan?
+Can I make aloo dum vegan?▼

 Of course you can!
 The only dairy item used in this recipe is ghee.
-To make your Instant Pot Dum Aloo vegan, simply replace ghee with your favourite cooking oil!
+To make your Instant Pot Aloo Dum vegan, simply replace ghee with your favourite cooking oil!
 I recommend olive oil or coconut oil.

-I don’t Have an Instant Pot?
-What do I do!
+I Don’t Have an Instant Pot?
+What Do I Do!

 Don’t worry!
 I’m not sure how you got here to be honest if you don’t have an Instant Pot, but I’m so glad you decided to check out the recipe!
 My stove-top Dum Aloo recipe can be found here.
 Very similar process and the same deliciousness is found there!

-Serving Suggestions For Instant Pot Dum Aloo
+Serving Suggestions for Instant Pot Dum Aloo

 Dum Aloo can be served with so many sides!
 Honestly, the possibilities are endless!
 Here are some bread choices I would recommend: